 Values * length - absolute values * percentage - changes are relative to the parent element * none(only with width) - it means no limit on the size of the box * auto - the browser will calculate * max-content * min-content * fit-content

 Setting a specific size Setting a specific size to elements is referred to as extrinsic size.
 We have seen various methods showing how we can set the size of elements.
 We can use the following methods to set the specific size of elements:

 How to Set Image Height and Width in CSS?

 The <img> tag in HTML allows us to set the height and width of the image so that the space required by the image is reserved when the page is loaded.

 Here is an example,

-Height and Width properties Height and Width can be specified to an image, but to make the image responsive we specify the width and set the height to auto.
+Height and Width properties Height and width can be specified for an image, but to make the image responsive, we specify the width and set the height to auto.
 In this way, the image scales up and down depending on the size of the browser window.